-DT Midstream empowers employees with the authority to use company resources necessary to perform their jobs (in accordance with company policies).
+DT Midstream empowers employees with the authority to use company resources necessary to perform their jobs in accordance with company policies.

-If you have questions or concerns, talk to your leader or contact the Ethics and Compliance Office or the Ethics Helpline at 855.222.0671 or www.lighthouse-services.com/dtmidstream.
+If you have questions or concerns, talk to your leader or contact the Ethics and Compliance Office or seek guidance from the Ethics Helpline at 855-222-0671 or www.lighthouse-services.com/dtmidstream.